malpa222/portfolio/_pages/redteaming/publication.md

 permalink: /redt/publication
 ---

-### Pre-requisites

 **Disclaimer**: this article does not talk about a lot of boilerplate code/knowledge required to start developing plugins for LLVM system.
 [My repository](https://github.com/malpa222/llvm-obfuscation) is a good start for playing around with the tools.
 If you want to dive deeper into the infrastructure take a look at resources provided in the references section.

 - A clone of [this repository](https://github.com/malpa222/llvm-obfuscation).
 Keep this repo at hand because I am going to refer to certain files in the article.